African Gray Woodpecker

 About the African Gray Woodpecker

 The African Gray Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live average 5-7 years, with a maximum recorded of 9 years..
+These birds typically live typically 5-7 years, with some individuals reaching up to 9 years..

 How to Identify a African Gray Woodpecker